MicrosoftDocs/microsoft-365-community/Community/importing-data.md

 - See the OneDrive sync app in the system tray to view progress and any sync messages.
 ![OneDrive systray](media/importing-data/onedrive-systray.png)

+## Warning - Breaking file links (Power user)

+- In many instances, moving documents will create broken links within those documents.
+This is something to be aware of, especially when you plan on moving thousands or even hundreds of thousands of files.
+You could end up with so many broken file links between documents that it would be extremely labor intensive to fix.
+The best thing to do is to protect the file links before you move so they don't break in the first place.
+Enter a tool like [LinkFixer Advanced](https://linktek.com/linkfixer-advanced/) or similar.
 ---

 Principal author: [Norm Young](https://www.linkedin.com/in/norm-young/)